mekanism/Mekanism/README.md

 # Alpha Status #

-Mekanism for 1.15 is currently in a pre-alpha state.
-Once we finish work on adapting to all the rendering changes that vanilla made in 1.15 we will release an alpha.
-More information about how Mekanism will be once it reaches an alpha state are as follows.
+Mekanism for 1.15 is currently in an alpha state.
 The majority of basic features are working properly, while other things like inventories for multiblocks are in a more broken state.
 We are currently working on refactoring multiple large portions of the code to make Mekanism easier to maintain and add new features to.
 Because of this, the internals are in flux and may be changed greatly so we may also make breaking